fjdurlop/deploy-GAISSA/manuals/01_create_api_steps.md

 - Use an external tool like [Postman](https://www.postman.com), which lets you execute and manage tests that can be saved and shared with others.

-Visit [localhost:5000/docs](http://localhost:5000/docs) and select one of the models.
+Visit [Swagger UI](http://localhost:5000/docs) for documentation endpoint and select one of the models.
+The documentation generated via [Redoc](https://github.com/Redocly/redoc) is accessible at the `/redoc` endpoint.

 <center><figure>
   <img